means different things in different contexts. Most importantly, the

 later when reporting your times.

 Reporting your PIC time

-If you've logged your PIC time as advised above, this part is easy.
+If you've logged your time as described above, this part is easy:

 - To report your "FAA" PIC time, just report the totals from the "PIC"

 - To report your "airline" PIC time, run the "Application Totals"